-METHODOLOGY: The present study is based on both primary and secondary data.
-The primary data were collected through two interview schedule, one for SHGs and another for SHG's members.
+The present study is based on both primary and secondary data.
+The primary data were collected through two interview schedules, one for SHGs and another for SHG's members.
 The secondary data were collected from books, journals, websites and records of Mahalir Thittam Office, Tiruchirappalli.
-The data were collected from 190 self help groups and 570 members through interview schedule.
-The collected data were analyzed by applying the statistical tools like Chi Square test, Correlation, Kruskal Wallis test, Sen's poverty level index, and Kolmogorov-Simirnov test.
+The data were collected from 190 self-help groups and 570 members through interview schedule.
+The collected data were analysed by applying the statistical tools like Correlation, Kruskal Wallis test, Sen's poverty level index, Chi-square test and Kolmogorov- Simirnov test.